nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 ################################

-There are a number of options to tune the ownCloud installation and enable a high level of performance.
-The database, for example, needs indexes in the most active tables.
-The number of live Apache connections needs to be turned up to 1000 or more, and the number of allowed MySQL connections also has to be increased to the same.
-Turning on the Alternative PHP Cache (APC) will also increase performance on the app servers, and there are likely a number of environment and policy specific configurations needed as well in any given deployment.

-This chapter gives a few hands-on tips on how to achieve this.
+There are a number of options to tune the ownCloud installation and enable a higher level of performance.
+This chapter gives a few hands-on tips on configuring your database, and LAMP stack to improve performance.
+This chapter is community-maintained and unsupported; test these tips carefully before deploying them on production servers.

+If you wish to add tips to this page, please put them in the relevant section.
+If there isn't an appropriate section then start a new one.

+.. _phpinfo:

 ***************************
 PHP Version and Information